eduardoarandah/autohttptests/README.md

 Your tests are automatically generated and saved in storage as **autohttptests.txt**

+- Make requestas acting as same user
 - Http requests with any verb (get, post)
-- Assert http code received
+- Assert http response code
-- Assert errors received
+- Assert errors

 ## Example